 Raising Quail: Tips for Daily Care

-- Provide quail with clean drinking water.
-Clean and refill their water containers daily.
+- Provide quail with clean drinking water, then clean and refill their water containers daily.

-- Change the straw beneath the cages daily.
-You can add some of it to your compost.
-Quail waste is high in ammonia, so it must be changed frequently.
+- Change the straw beneath the cages daily or you can add some of it to your compost.
+Quail waste is high in ammonia, so it must be changed often.

-- Clean the cage out if any waste starts to build.
-Wash it once per week to avoid disease and illness.
+- Clean the cage out if any waste starts to build up and wash it once a week to avoid disease and illness.

 - Keep the animals undisturbed after six weeks of age.
 The females will start to lay and they will have poor egg production levels if they are exposed to other animals, noise, or other disturbances.